fxpio/composer-asset-plugin/README.md

 1. Install Node.js and use NPM or Bower command line in addition to Composer command line
 2. Do the solution 1, but add the Composer scripts to automate the process
 3. Include assets directly in the project (really not recommended)
+4. Adds Package Repository in `composer.json` with the direct download link
+5. Creates a Satis or Packagist server

 But none of these solutions can't simply manage the javascript assets with their dependencies directly into Composer.
 It is in this context that this plugin was developed, allowing using the main lists of